Search the Collection

 Camille Clifford (Camilla Antoinette Clifford) (1888-1970), Actress; former wife of Hon.
-Henry Lyndhurst Bruce and wife of John Meredith Evans
+Henry Lyndhurst Bruce, and later wife of John Meredith Evans

 Sitter in 25 portraits